What is nonverbal communication: importance, types, and examples

 1. Body language

 When listening to your team members, leaning forward indicates that you are interested in listening to them.
-Further, crossed arms and legs indicate that you are not open to what is being said.
+Further, crossed arms and legs indicate you are not open to what is being said.

 2. Eye contact

 A minimum of 4-5 seconds of steady eye contact is necessary to ensure that you are interested in the conversation.
-Visual perception helps you
+Visual perception helps you.

 Steady and healthy eye contact is essential to build trust.
 This promotes a healthy rapport and keeps conversations flowing.
 Effective visual communication aids in building trust and a positive work environment.

 Excessive eye contact results in staring.
 This causes discomfort to both parties.
-Further, while breaking eye contact avoid looking down, instead look to the sides.
+Further, while breaking eye contact, avoid looking down; instead, look to the sides.

 3. Tone